shitty-inc/sendshit-go/README.md

 # sendshit-go

-Package to upload files to sendshit
+Golang package to encrypt and upload files to sendsh.it